elphara77/BString/README.md

 > Description :

- : a board String destined to have a more visual log info into logging lines
+The board String destined to have a more visual log info into logging lines